dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 domains, and it will not be unpaused at launch finalization unless a failure is encountered starting the initial domains.

-The Recovery Domain functionality is separate from and complementary to Xen’s existing support for a Crash Environment, where memory can be reserved at host boot and a kernel loaded into it, to be jumped into at any point while the system is running when a crash is detected.
-The Crash Environment replaces the previously active hypervisor and guests running, and enables a process for mounting disks to write out log information prior to rebooting the system.
-In contrast, the Recovery Domain is able to use the functionality of the Xen hypervisor that is still present and running to perform recovery handling for errors encountered with starting the initial domains.
+Xen has existing support for a Crash Environment where memory can be reserved at host boot and a kernel loaded into it, to be jumped into at any point while the system is running when a crash is detected.
+The Recovery Domain functionality is a separate, complementary capability.
+The Crash Environment replaces the previously active hypervisor and running guests, and enables a process for mounting disks to write out log information prior to rebooting the system.
+In contrast, the Recovery Domain is able to use the functionality of the Xen hypervisor, that is still present and running, to perform recovery handling for errors encountered with starting the initial domains.

 Deferred Design
 """""""""""""""